jesusmpds/webflow-cms-variants/README.md

 # Configuration

-## Image

-For image change functionality the main product image needs to have the custom attribute: fc-image=""

-## Price

-For real time price change on variant selection the price element must have the custom attribute: fc-price=""

-## Stock

-For stock change functionality the stock element needs to have the custom element:

-fc-stock=""

 ## Form

 User will add a custom attribute to the form on the Product CMS page with the value: